alterNERDtive/VoiceAttack-profiles/docs/EliteDangerous.md

 In addition to the bindED and EDDI VoiceAttack plugins, this profiles needs my [Python elite-scripts](https://github.com/alterNERDtive/elite-scripts) to do everything properly.
 The release page here includes a compiled version for Windows that does not need Python installed.
-Just download the zip file from the release page and extract into your VoiceAttack directory.
+If you use the profile package from the release page, they will be installed automatically.

 ## Settings ##